samahorro/PaperStudio-/README.md

 # PaperStudio: Full-Stack Web App Security & Cloud Hardening

-**GitHub description:** Full-stack e-commerce web app built with React, Node.js, PostgreSQL, and AWS, focused on cloud hardening, security monitoring, IAM/RBAC, API protection, logging, encryption, backups, and posture assessment.
+Full-stack e-commerce web app built with React, Node.js, PostgreSQL, and AWS, focused on cloud hardening, security monitoring, IAM/RBAC, API protection, logging, encryption, backups, and posture assessment.

 PaperStudio is a full-stack mock e-commerce web application for stationery products.
 The project includes a React/Vite frontend, Node.js/Express backend, PostgreSQL data layer, and AWS cloud deployment design.
 Beyond building the frontend and backend, this repository documents how the application was hardened and assessed from a cybersecurity perspective.